Overview

 - provider: Indicates the service provider, which is

-for FFmpeg.
-If not specified, the method will bebash_cmd
+bash_cmdfor FFmpeg.
+If not specified, the method will bebash_cmdby default.

 - provider: Indicates the service provider, which is